Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The LeadingOnes problem

 \subsection{Bit-wise Noise $(1,q)$}

-For bit-wise noise $(1,q)$, we prove in Theorems~\ref{leadingones-noise-1-poly}-\ref{leadingones-noise-1-exp} that the expected running time is polynomial if $q =O(\log n/n^3)$ and super-polynomial if $q=\omega(\log n/n^2)$.
-The proof idea is similar to that for bit-wise noise $(p,\frac{1}{n})$.
+For bit-wise noise $(1,q)$, the proof idea is similar to that for bit-wise noise $(p,\frac{1}{n})$.
 The main difference led by the change of noise is the probability of accepting the offspring solution, i.e., $\mathrm{P}(f^n(x') \geq f^n(x))$.
+We first prove that the expected running time is polynomial when $q =O(\log n/n^3)$.

-\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(1,q)$, the expected running time is polynomial if $q =O(\log n/n^3)$. \end{theorem} \begin{proof} The proof is very similar to that of Theorem~\ref{leadingones-noise-2-poly}.
+\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(1,q)$, the expected running time is polynomial if $q =O(\log n/n^3)$. \end{theorem} \begin{myproof} The proof is very similar to that of Theorem~\ref{leadingones-noise-2-poly}.
 The change of noise only affects the probability of accepting the offspring solution in the analysis.
-For any positive constant $b$, suppose that $q \leq b \log n /n^3$.
+For some positive constant $b$, suppose that $q \leq b \log n /n^3$.

 For the positive drift $\mathrm{E}^+$, we need to re-analyze $\mathrm{P}(f^n(x') \geq f^n(x))$ (i.e., Eq.~(\ref{eq-bit-wise-s1}) in the proof of Theorem~\ref{leadingones-noise-2-poly}) for the parent $x$ with $\mathrm{LO}(x)=i$ and the offspring $x'$ with $\mathrm{LO}(x') \geq i+1$.
 By bit-wise noise $(1,q)$, Eqs.~(\refeq{eq-bit-wise-1}) and~(\refeq{eq-bit-wise-2}) change to